 Georgia State is an institution that strives to be a nationally recognized model for inclusion.
 Consistent with the strategic plan and the efforts to strengthen our commitment to diversity, the university is conducting an inventory of diversity programs.
-The Provost’s Office is committed to serving the university community by building and cultivating campus community, diversity and equitable practices.
+Georgia State is committed to serving its community by building and cultivating campus community, diversity and equitable practices.

-Our definition of diversity incorporates differences of race and ethnicity, sex, gender and gender identity or expression, age, sexual orientation, country of origin, language, disability, emotional health, socio-economic status, veteran status and affiliations that are based on cultural, political, religious or other identities.
+The definition of diversity used within the Diversity Database incorporates differences of race and ethnicity, sex, gender and gender identity or expression, age, sexual orientation, country of origin, language, disability, emotional health, socio-economic status, veteran status and affiliations that are based on cultural, political, religious or other identities.

 Adapted from https://diversity.wisc.edu/dip/faqs/